ghewgill/neon-lang/docs/index.md

     VAR p: POINTER TO Record

-    IF VALID q := p THEN
+    IF VALID p AS q THEN
         print(q->name)
     END IF